 Any of the following courses may be used to satisfy the science elective requirement.
-The use of any other course for the science elective must be approved in advance by the department chairperson.
+The use of any other course for the science elective must be approved in advance by the lead undergraduate advisor.
 Consult the undergraduate catalog for course descriptions and prerequisites.

-BIOL 1441 - Cell and Molecular Biology

-CHEM 1441 - General Chemistry

-CHEM 1465 - Chemistry for Engineers
+BIOL 1441 - Cell and Molecular Biology CHEM 1441 - General Chemistry CHEM 1465 - Chemistry for Engineers